pointedsphere/holdem_poker_utilities/README.md

 ## New Method for Finding and Comparing Hands

 The `brute force' method, though useful, is far from optimal.
-Though other methods have been proposed in the past like
+Though other methods have been proposed in the past like ....

-This works on the basis of assigning 3 prime numbers to a card.
-One in reference to the face value of the card, another to the suit value and a third to the absolute card value.
+This works on the basis of assigning 2 prime numbers to a card.
+One in reference to the face value of the card and another to the suit value.
 We do this by ordering the cards in ascending order, based on suit values [1,4] and then face values [2,14] (where ace == 14).
-We then assign a prime number in {2,3,5,7} to each suit value (``PS``), assign a prime number in {2,3,5,7,11,13,17,19,23,29,31,37,41} to each face value (``PF``) and a unique prime number in the set of the lowest 52 prime numbers to each card (``PA``).
-I.e. the ith card given by
+We then assign a prime number in {2,3,5,7} to each suit value (``PS``), assign a prime number in {2,3,5,7,11,13,17,19,23,29,31,37,41} to each face value (``PF``), i.e. the ith card given by

 ```
 F = {